2019 New Year’s greeting from the University President

 Knowledge Creation through Transdisciplinary Study

 While UTokyo is renowned for its competitiveness in the natural sciences, there is also research and education conducted in the humanities and social sciences with unique characteristics particular to Japan, and these achievements have earned attention from both at home and abroad.
 To use this advantage of being a comprehensive research university in our aim to improve society’s future, we at the University of Tokyo have focused on the United Nations’ 2030 Agenda for Sustainable Development (Sustainable Development Goals; SDGs).
 The SDGs align with the mission of the University, which is to contribute to the future of the Earth and humanity.
 Cooperation transcending academic disciplines is vital to achieving the SDGs.
-To this end, we have established three University of Tokyo Institutes for Advanced Study (UTIAS) and 18 Integrated Research Systems that go beyond the boundaries of our existing Graduate Schools and Institutes in an effort to create knowledge through transdisciplinary study.
+To this end, we have established three University of Tokyo Institutes for Advanced Study (UTIAS) and 18 Collaborative Research Organizations that go beyond the boundaries of our existing Graduate Schools and Institutes in an effort to create knowledge through transdisciplinary study.
 Furthermore, to further personnel development, we are also proceeding with our establishment of World-leading Innovative Graduate Study (WINGS).

 This initiative will cultivate knowledge professionals who can think for themselves to produce new knowledge, as well as put knowledge to good use in service to humanity.
 By further reinforcing Japan’s strengths to create a base for education and research that pioneers new academic fields, as well as establishing an integrated Master’s and Doctoral degree program, UTokyo is fostering an environment that will attract outstanding individuals from throughout the world.